JustinGOSSES/predictatops/README.md

 Small parts of the code are still in <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">the old repository</a>, but it is progressively being moved here and repackaged out of Jupyter notebooks and into an actual package.

-The code runs faster and and mean absolute error is down from 90 to 15.03 and now ~7 (with a handful of wells identified as too difficult to predict, -8% depending on the run and settings.
+The code runs faster and and mean absolute error is down from 90 to 15.03 and now ~7 (with a handful of wells identified as too difficult to predict, -8% depending on settings.

 Key approaches were:
 1. Leverage knowledge from nearby wells.